plewis/plewis.github.io/phylogenetics/lab-ggtree.md

 The first line above selects only those rows of `d` for which `ok` is `TRUE` (that's logical indexing in action).
 The strange comma is necessary because `d` is a two dimensional data frame and we only want to mess with the row (first) dimension.

 The second line constructs a label geom that takes its data from `dsubset` rather than the tree's `data` object.
-We still need the aesthetics because we only want the label column from `dsubset` (if you double-click `dsubset` in the Environment panel you'll see that there is more there than just node labels; it contains just 25 rows of `d` but retains all of `d`'s columns).
+We still need the aesthetics because we only want the label column from `dsubset` (if you click `dsubset` in the Environment panel you'll see that there is more there than just node labels; it contains just 25 rows of `d` but retains all of `d`'s columns).

 #### Scale Bar and Title

-Create a scale bar using the scale bar geom.
-I've told it to place the scale bar at `x=0` (left side; the x axis is measured in units of branch length) and `y=12` (12 "taxa" up from the bottom; each unit of the y axis is equivalent to the distance between adjacent tip labels):
+:large_blue_diamond: Create a scale bar using the scale bar geom:

     scalebar <- geom_treescale(x=0, y=12)

+I've told it to place the scale bar at `x=0` (left side; the x axis is measured in units of branch length) and `y=12` (12 "taxa" up from the bottom; each unit of the y axis is equivalent to the distance between adjacent tip labels).

-Create a title using `ggtitle`.
+:large_blue_diamond: Create a title using `ggtitle`.
 Use it just like you would a geom:

     title <- ggtitle("This is a Title")

 ### Export Plot to PDF

+:large_blue_diamond: Save the tree labeled with bootstraps greater than 90:

     t <- recttree + highboots + cladecolors + a + s + scalebar + title + nolegend
     ggsave(t,file="bstree.pdf", width=7, height=10)